lkzeric/AI/Graduate_Work/Graduate_Foundation_Coursework/RNN/README.md

-🧠 What is an RNN?

-A Recurrent Neural Network (RNN) is a type of neural network designed to handle sequential data.
-Unlike traditional feedforward neural networks, RNNs have a memory of previous inputs, making them well-suited for tasks where the order of data matters.

-⸻

-📌 Example

-Imagine predicting the next word in a sentence:
-Input: “I am going to the …”
-The RNN processes each word sequentially, keeping track of the context.
-By the time it sees “the”, it uses its memory of earlier words (“I am going to”) to predict “store” or “park”.

-⸻

-✅ Advantages
-	•	Good at handling sequential/temporal data (text, speech, time series).
-	•	Shares weights across time steps → fewer parameters.

-⸻

-⚠️ Challenges
-	•	Vanishing / Exploding Gradients: Long sequences make it hard for RNNs to learn dependencies far back in time.
-	•	Slow training compared to feedforward networks.
-	•	Limited memory of long-term dependencies.

-⸻

-🔧 Solutions & Variants
-	•	LSTM (Long Short-Term Memory): Adds gates (input, forget, output) to manage long-term memory.
-	•	GRU (Gated Recurrent Unit): A simpler version of LSTM, also effective at remembering longer contexts.
-	•	Bidirectional RNNs: Process sequences in both directions for more context.
-	•	Attention / Transformers: Modern architectures that overcome RNN limitations.

-⸻

-🌟 Applications
-	•	Natural Language Processing (translation, sentiment analysis, speech recognition).
-	•	Time Series Forecasting (stock prices, weather).
-	•	Sequential event modeling (IoT, medical data).

-⸻

-👉 In short: RNNs are neural networks with memory, designed for sequential data.
+# Recurrent Neural Network (RNN)

+## What is RNN?
+A **Recurrent Neural Network (RNN)** is a type of neural network designed for **sequential data** such as text, speech, or time series.
+Unlike traditional feedforward networks, RNNs have loops that allow information to persist, giving them a form of "memory."

+---

+## Key Concepts
+- **Sequential Processing**: Inputs are processed one step at a time.
+- **Hidden State**: Stores past information and is updated at each step.
+- **Weight Sharing**: The same weights are applied across all time steps, enabling generalization for sequences of any length.

+---

+## How It Works
+At each time step \(t\):
+- Input: \(x_t\)
+- Hidden state: \(h_t\)
+- Output: \(y_t\)

+The hidden state update combines the **current input** and the **previous hidden state**, making RNNs suitable for tasks with temporal dependencies.

+---

+## Strengths
+- Handles sequential/temporal data effectively.
+- Captures dependencies between elements in a sequence.
+- Useful for variable-length inputs.

+---

+## Limitations
+- Struggles with **long-term dependencies** due to vanishing or exploding gradients.
+- Training can be slow for very long sequences.

+---

+## Variants
+- **LSTM (Long Short-Term Memory)**: Adds gates to control information flow and capture long-term patterns.
+- **GRU (Gated Recurrent Unit)**: A simplified version of LSTM, more efficient while retaining performance.

+---

+## Applications
+- Natural Language Processing (e.g., text generation, translation, sentiment analysis).
+- Speech recognition.
+- Time series prediction (finance, weather, sensor data).